EmilijaSvirsk/PoSS_Implementaion/README.md

 # PSP Komanda32 Laboratory work nr.2 - API

-#### This API will be used to interact with our PoS SaaS system.

 #### Description
+Our main goal is to create an API that would allow our clients to perform any necessary actions that are needed for managing their day-to-day operations.
 So far we've grouped all requests into 5 groups.

-Each
+All of those groups represent a specific order or type of requests.

 The groups are as follows:
 - Manage Employees